gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     ![](../Images/EC2PublicKeyUpload.png?raw=true)

 ### 3. Create a Security Group ###
 One more step before we can create our own instance.
 We need some firewall rules to link our instance with.
-In AWS, a group of security rules is called a Security Group and can be linked to multiple instances and even other AWS services.
+In AWS, a group of firewall rules is called a Security Group and can be linked to multiple instances and even other AWS services.

 In AWS you can also create your own Virtual Network, also called VPC, which has its own Subnets but you can forget that for now.
 We'll be using one that's provided for you already (defaultVPC).